TicketsData API Documentation

 If you run into issues, our documentation is backed by responsive support and an active community of developers.
 You can reach out to our Sales & Support team for direct help, or join our Discord channel for community discussions, code samples, and real-world use cases.
 Together, these resources make sure you’re never stuck for long.

-Quick API Example
+Quick Python SDK Example

-pip install requests
+pip install ticketsdata-client

-import requests
+import asyncio

-EVENTS = [
+jobs = [

 ]

-for url in EVENTS:
+for r in results:

 )